Fu-Go balloon bomb: Offensive and defenses

 A balloon launch organization of three battalions was formed.
-The first battalion included headquarters and three squadrons totaling 1,500 men in Ibaraki Prefecture with nine launch stations at Ōtsu.
-The second battalion of 700 men in three squadrons operated six launch stations at Ichinomiya, Chiba; and the third battalion of 600 men in two squadrons operated six launch stations at Nakoso, Fukushima.
-The Ōtsu site featured its own hydrogen plant, while the second and third battalions used hydrogen gas manufactured at factories near Tokyo.
+The first battalion included headquarters and three squadrons, totaling 1,500 men, at nine launch stations at Otsu in Ibaraki Prefecture.
+The second battalion of 700 men in three squadrons operated six launch stations at Ichinomiya, Chiba, and the third battalion of 600 men in two squadrons operated six launch stations at Nakoso, Fukushima.
+The Otsu site featured its own hydrogen plant, while the second and third battalions used hydrogen gas transported from factories around Tokyo.
 The combined launching capacity of the sites was about 200 balloons per day, with 15,000 launches planned through March.
-The Army estimated that 10 percent of the balloons would survive the journey across the Pacific Ocean.
+The Army estimated that only 10 percent of the balloons would survive the journey across the Pacific Ocean.

-Each launch pad consisted of anchor screws drilled into the ground and arranged in a circle the same diameter as the balloons.
-After laying out a deflated envelope, hoses were used to fill the envelope with hydrogen before it was tied down with guide ropes and detached from the anchors.
-The carriage was attached and the guide ropes were disconnected.
-Each launch took between thirty minutes and an hour, depending on the presence of surface winds that made releases difficult.
-The best time to launch was just after the passing of a high-pressure front, and wind conditions were most suitable for several hours prior to the onshore breezes at sunrise.
-Suitable launch conditions were expected for only about fifty days through the winter period of maximum jet stream velocity.
+Each launch pad consisted of anchor screws drilled into the ground in a circle the same diameter as the balloons.
+After anchoring an envelope, hoses were used to fill it with 8,100 cuft of hydrogen while it was tied down with guide ropes and detached from the anchors.
+The carriage was attached with shroud lines, and the guide ropes were untied.
+Each launch required a crew of 30 men and took between 30 minutes and one hour, depending on the presence of surface winds.
+The best time for launches was after a high-pressure front had passed, and wind conditions were best before the onshore breezes at sunrise.
+Suitable wind conditions were only expected for three to five days a week, for a total of about fifty days during the winter period of maximum jet stream velocity.

-The first balloons were launched at 0500 on November 3, 1944.
-Some balloons in each of the launches carried radiosonde equipment instead of bombs, and were tracked by direction finding stations in Ichinomiya, at Iwanuma, Miyagi, at Misawa, Aomori, and on Sakhalin to estimate the progress of the balloons towards North America.
+The first balloons were launched on November 3, 1944.
+Some balloons in each of the launches carried radiosonde equipment instead of bombs, and were tracked by direction finding stations to follow their progress.
 Two weeks after the discovery of the B-Type balloon off San Pedro, an A-Type balloon was found in the ocean off Kailua, Hawaii, on November 14.
-More appeared near Thermopolis, Wyoming, on December 6 (with an explosion heard by witnesses, and a crater later located) and near Kalispell, Montana, on December 11, followed by finds near Marshall, Alaska, and Estacada, Oregon, later in the month.
-National and state agencies were placed on heightened alert, and forest rangers were asked to report sightings or finds.
-The balloons continued to be discovered across North America on a near daily basis, with sightings and partial or full recoveries in Alaska, Arizona, California, Colorado, Idaho, Iowa, Kansas, Michigan (where the easternmost of the balloons was found at Farmington), Montana, Nebraska, Nevada, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming; as well as in Canada in Alberta, British Columbia, Manitoba, Saskatchewan, and the Northwest and Yukon Territories; in northwestern Mexico; and at sea by passing ships.
+More were found near Thermopolis, Wyoming, on December 6 (with an explosion heard by witnesses, and a crater later located) and near Kalispell, Montana, on December 11, followed by finds near Marshall and Holy Cross, Alaska, and Estacada, Oregon, later in the month.
+Authorities were placed on heightened alert, and forest rangers were ordered to report landings and recoveries.
+The balloons continued to be discovered across North America, with sightings and partial or full recoveries in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Iowa, Kansas, Michigan (where an incendiary bomb was found at Farmington in the easternmost incident), Montana, Nebraska, Nevada, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming; in Canada in Alberta, British Columbia, Manitoba, Saskatchewan, and the Northwest and Yukon Territories; in Mexico in Baja California Norte and Sonora; and at sea.
+By August 1945, the U.S. Army had recorded 285 balloon incidents (28 by January, 54 in February, 114 in March, 42 in April, 16 in May, 17 in June, and 14 in July).